Lubumbashi: Cinema

-Ciné Bétamax, formerly "Ciné Palace" and "Ciné Eden", are the only modern movie theaters in the city.
-They generally show popular recent Hollywood productions as well as NC-17 films.
+Ciné Bétamax, formerly "Ciné Palace" and "Ciné Eden", are the only modern movie theaters in the city which generally show popular recent Hollywood productions as well as NC-17 films.
 However, they also show movies about Congolese and African recent history like Mister Bob, Sniper: Reloaded, SEAL Team 8: Behind Enemy Lines, and Tears of the Sun.
 Before films, they both showed Congolese and international music videos, and US wrestling.
 The communication department of the University of Lubumbashi has collaborated with the movie theater to show students’ films.

 Ciné Bétamax in particular also screens great football matches, and local singers’ concerts and Christian meetings are regularly held here.

 Nigeria's Nollywood films are also, as in many other parts of the DRC and Africa, popular among the residents.
 These films are often sold on VCD and DVD platforms.

 Music

 The popular music from Kinshasa is much appreciated and played in Lubumbashi.
 Jean-Bosco Mwenda is likely the most famous Katangese musician.
 Many of his songs have become classical, and are endlessly remixed by new young artists.
-Modern Lubumbashi singers fall into two groups: those who play Soukous, such as Jo Kizi and Képi Prince, and those who play international urban music, such as Ced Koncept, Tshumani, M-Joe, RJ Kanyera, Oxygène, Agresivo, Nelson Tshi, and Da Costa on the other.
-Most artists are influenced by successful Dj Spilulu's productions, Kinshasa singers Fally Ipupa, Ferre Gola and World Music.
+Modern Lubumbashi singers fall into two groups: those who play Soukous, such as Jo Kizi and Képi Prince, and those who play international urban music, such as Ced Koncept, Tshumani, M-Joe, RJ Kanierra, Oxygène, Agresivo, Nelson Tshi, and Da Costa on the other.
+Most artists are influenced by successful Dj Spilulu's productions, Kinshasa singers Fally Ipupa, Ferré Gola and World Music.

-Lubumbashi music is characterized by the use of many languages (Swahili, Lingala, Tshiluba, French and some English) in the lyrics.
+Lubumbashi music is characterized by the use of many languages (Swahili, Lingala, Kiluba, French and some English) in the lyrics.
 It is rare to hear songs composed in only one language.
 This code switching and mixing expresses the cosmopolitan character of the city, but some critics think it weakens the lyrics, which seem to be particularly made for teenagers anyway.
 Serge Manseba and Karibyona are humorist-singers featured by G'Sparks.